qslin/MiMut/README.md

 echo mutant_snps/Mg001/snp3.vcf >> ~/MiMut/guttatus_lib.txt
 echo mutant_snps/Mg002/snp3.vcf >> ~/MiMut/guttatus_lib.txt
 ```
-Please note that for the first run of new species, an empty library file is required as a MiMut parameter.
+Note: for the first run of new species, please follow the instructions [here](https://github.com/qslin/MiMut#for-the-first-run-of-new-species).

 7. Create a folder for your project: `mkdir project_name` Enter the folder: `cd project_name`
 8. Create a file (e.g. reads.txt) to store the absolute paths of raw reads.
 One pair per line.
 Forward and reverse seperated by a space.
 For example: